 Faculty Officers

-Per Rules and Regulations of the Faculty, there are three elected officers of the MIT Faculty: Chair, Associate Chair, and Secretary.
+Per Rules and Regulations of the Faculty, there are three elected officers of the MIT Faculty: one Chair and two Associate Chairs; prior to 2023, this was one chair, one associate chair, and one secretary.
 The Faculty Officers are assisted in their work by the Faculty Governance Administrator.
-History of MIT Chairs of the Faculty, 1909-2021
+History of MIT Faculty Officers, 1975-2027

 |